thomvaill/log4brains/README.md

 ... it will ask you several questions to get your knowledge base installed and configured properly.
 Click [here](#what-about-non-js-projects) for non-JS projects.

+Of course, you can still choose to store your ADRs in a dedicated repository.
+In this case, just run `npm init --yes` before running `npx init-log4brains`.

 Then, you can start the web UI in local preview mode:

 ```bash